lifewithcoffee/NetCoreUtils/NetCoreUtils.Database/NetCoreUtils.Database/README.md

 - Every entity's repository is committable.
 - All repositories and UnitOfWork are injected as Scoped (using .net core build-in DI API "AddScoped").

+## TODOs

+- Merge EfRepository into Repository, and remove EfRepository

+  Decide to give up adding support for MongoDB as the MongoDB API is too different from that of Entity Framework's.

+  Therefore library NetCoreUtils.Database is only used for relational database.

 ## Design Thoughts

 ### Reason of wrapping extra repositories for dbSets